SAP/openui5-docs/docs/Using_the_title_Property_in_Targets_1238d70.md

 When a new target that has the `title` property defined is displayed, or the title of the current target changes, the `titleChanged` event is fired.
 The event contains the current title and the history of previously displayed titles.
 You can use this event to update the title of your app.

-> Note:
-> The `title` property is only supported by the targets which have the type set to "View".
-If a target loads a component, its `title` property is **not** supported.
-The `titleChanged` event may still be fired on the router of the loaded component, and you need to register a event handler on the nested router to get notified by the `titleChanged` events which are fired within the nested router.
->
->

 ***

 ### Examples for setting the title in `Target`